Can you grow a company from a small CEE country? What’s it like aboard the Slovak #AirForceOne?

 A common denominator was the quality of the talent pool in the CEE as well as a lack of capital.
 These visionaries agreed that companies from the CEE have to go quite a bit deeper and approach the issues they are solving with their business in a significantly more complex manner just to be able to attract financing and to be able to compete against US competitors who have the ability to burn significantly more marketing cash.

 Kiwi / Oliver Dlouhy, CEO

-A company that went from just a handful of employees a couple years back to over 2000 today and was basically the first plane ticket aggregator that allowed you to combine tickets from non-partner airlines.
-A point that Oliver Dlouhy brought up is that CEE companies have to go an extra mile to beat their US rivals – have more complex solutions to outperform the marketing budgets of these large and well funded rivals.
+A company that went from just a handful of employees a couple of years back to over 2000 today and was basically the first plane ticket aggregator that allowed you to combine tickets from non-partner airlines.
+A point that Oliver Dlouhy brought up is that CEE companies have to go an extra mile to beat their US rivals – have more complex solutions to outperform the marketing budgets of these large and well-funded rivals.

-The company behind the web version of Tinder with it’s panic button to make it look all business at work – pretty cool, huh?
-When going into the US market the decision was made to focus squarely on the US market and drop any opportunities outside of the US and it seems the strategy and focus has paid out and since have returned to Europe as well.
+The company behind the web version of Tinder with its panic button to make it look all business at work – pretty cool, huh?
+When going into the US market the decision was made to focus squarely on the US market and drop any opportunities outside of the US and it seems the strategy and focus have paid out and since have returned to Europe as well.
 And as Instarea, they are an organically grown company.
 They are entirely bootstrapped with no outside investment.

 Tachyum / Rado Danilak, CEO

-From the engineer and visionary with over 100 patents and whom we can thank for SSD disks this new endeavour aims to build a universal powerful and energy efficient chip.
+From the engineer and visionary with over 100 patents and whom we can thank for SSD disks, this new endeavor aims to build a universal powerful and energy efficient chip.
 They are currently about 1,5 years from productional readiness, developing in California, with ambitions to then create a whole new development ecosystem around these chips in CEE.
 Read more about the fascinating story of Rado in a recent Trend article.